HebiRobotics/hebi_moveit_configs/README.md

 ### Gripper

-1. If you have a gripper, you can add the gripper as a planning group, and reference it on the "End Effectors" tab.
+If you have a gripper, you can add the gripper as a planning group, too:

-**TODO: We still need to add this for the HEBI kits**
+1. Click "add group"
+1. Enter "group name" as "hand"
+1. Leave kinematic solver as "none", and let "Kin.
+Search Resolution" and "Kin.
+Search Timeout" stay at their default values.
+1. Click "add links"
+1. Shift-click to select all of the links in the left pane that begin with "end_effector" (or whichever links are part of your end effector)
+1. Click on the right arrow in the center to add the selected links to the right panel
+1. Press "save"

 ### Robot Poses

 1. Move to the robot poses tab
 1. Click "Add Pose".
 1. Choose a name for the pose, and set joint angles here.
 We recommend adding a "home" pose in a convenient (e.g., elbow-up) configuration.

+If you have a gripper, you can add gripper poses here the same way.
+We recommend adding an "open" and "closed" pose for the gripper.

+### End Effectors

+**Only follow these steps if you have a gripper**

+1. Move to the end effectors tab
+1. Choose `hand` as the "End Effector Name"
+1. Choose `hand` as the "End Effector Group"
+1. Choose `end_effector/INPUT_INTERFACE` as the "parent link" (this serves as the output of the last link on the arm)
+1. Leave "parent group" blank

 ### 3D Perception